krishagrawal112/krishagrawal112.github.io/_projects/vision_project.md

 ---
 layout: page
-title: project 4
+title: Object Detection on FPGA for Autonomous Rover
-description: another without an image
+description: a project with a background image
-img:
+img: assets/img/1.jpg
 importance: 3
-category: fun
+category: Digital Hardware
 ---

 Every project has a beautiful feature showcase page.